How to Tell If Your Nail Salon Is SafeJune 02, 2020

 Can you break down the difference between a regular mani, gels and acrylic?

 RN: Manicures are done with regular lacquers, which we are all familiar with.
 Gel manicures feature longer-lasting color formulas that are applied to your natural nails with the aid of a UV/LED lamp.
-Now hard gels and acrylics are artificial nails, which could be extended from your natural nail to add length.
+Hard gels and acrylics are artificial nails, which could be extended from your natural nail to add length.
 Both services should be maintained by a professional nail tech every two weeks.
 Hard gels are much lighter and fragile in comparison to acrylics.

 How long should each type of manicure last?